tobidelly/insta_review/README.md

 ## 👥 Owner

-This project is developed by (https://github.com/tobidelly)[Delly Oluwatobi] in fulfilment of the ALX Software Engineering Webstack Portfolio Specialization project.
+InstaReview is developed by [Delly Oluwatobi](https://github.com/tobidelly) as part of the ALX Software Engineering Webstack Portfolio Specialization project.